ImmutableWebApps/immutablewebapps.github.io/README.md

 ## Introduction

-_Immutable Web Applications_ is a framework-independent methodology for building static [single-page application](https://en.wikipedia.org/wiki/Single-page_application) that:
+_Immutable Web Applications_ is a framework-agnostic methodology for building static [single-page application](https://en.wikipedia.org/wiki/Single-page_application) that:

 - Minimizes risk and complexity of live releases.
 - Simplifies and maximizes caching.